arnewohletz/AllMyNotes/source/tutorial/python/project_setup.rst

     pip-compile requirements-dev.in -o requirements-dev.txt

-This produces the \*.txt file containing our dependencies plus all required packages for those dependencies (all using pinned versions).
-To install all these dependencies, execute:
+This produces the \*.txt file containing the dependencies plus all required packages for those dependencies (all using pinned versions).
+To install all these dependencies, run:

 .. prompt:: bash, (project_venv)